Genbox/FastEnum/README.md

 #### EnumsClassName

-Use this to set the name of the `Enums` class to something else.
+Changes the name of the outer `Enums` wrapper.

 #### EnumsClassNamespace

-Used this to specify the namespace for the Enums class.
-Defaults to the namespace of the enum.
+Controls the namespace containing the generated metadata helper and format enum.
+The default is the enum's namespace.

 #### EnumsClassVisibility

 Use this to override the visibility of the generated `Enums` wrapper class.
-Defaults to the enum's own visibility (`Visibility.Inherit`).
+It defaults to the enum's own visibility (`Visibility.Inherit`).

 ```csharp
 [FastEnum(EnumsClassVisibility = Visibility.Internal)] // Enums.Status will be internal.
 public enum Status { Ok, Error }